lmeunier/flask-compressor/README.rst

 Render bundles in templates
 ---------------------------

-A new function `compressor` is added the Jinja2 environment.
+A new function `compressor` is added to the Jinja2 environment.
 The `compressor` function render the content of a bundle.
 You can either render the bundle inline (the content of the bundle is added to the output - this is the default behavior), or linked.